jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.12.20 LidarKappaIndex
+#### 8.12.21 LidarKappaIndex

-Performs a kappa index of agreement (KIA) analysis on the classifications of two LAS files..
+Performs a kappa index of agreement (KIA) analysis on the classifications of two LAS files.

 *Parameters*: